lisaschumann/lisaschumann/README.md

 From design to animation, I love everything that has to do with front end.

-Skills: REACT / JS / HTML / CSS
+Skills: NuxtJS / Vue / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning to dance Salsa.
 - ⚡ Fun fact: I'm a singer by day.

-You can find my portfolio over at [www.lisaschumann.com](https://lisaschumann.com) ✨
+You can find my portfolio over at [lisaschumann.com](https://lisaschumann.com) ✨